tjpalmer/pratt-parser/README.md

-# tokenize-and-parse
+# pratt-parser

-Simple example of tokenizer and parser in Rust
+This project demonstrates a simple tokenizer and pratt parser written in Rust that can parse simple math expressions such as 1+2*3.